DIPlib/diplib/src/documentation/image.md

  * a list of linear indices into the image
  * a list of pixel coordinates

-These three forms can all be accomodated using the `dip::Image::CopyAt` functions, which create a new image and copy pixel data over, resulting in a 1D image:
+These three forms can all be accommodated using the `dip::Image::CopyAt` functions, which create a new image and copy pixel data over, resulting in a 1D image: